wuzhengy/TAU/README.md

 15. ED25519 signature         // list[long]
 }
 ```
-list[long] replaces byte[] for arbitory data not require utf-8 or unicode encoding

 ## Constants
 * MutableRange:  864 blocks, 3 days, use block as unit since no censensus